serenity-is/docs/startsharp/features/email-client.md

 - tsconfig.base.json
 - sergen.base.json

 The `Directory.Build.props` and `Directory.Build.targets` files are special files.
-Check [this microsoft documentation link](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory) for more details.
+Check [this Microsoft documentation link](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory) for more details.
 They customized for features only.
 Don't place it near your main project or parent directory.
 This is why we use subfolder for feature projects.

 ## The Directory Layout for Features Folder